 DO NOT wear makeup over your tattooed area.
 This includes Mascara when you have eyeliner done, until completely healed.
 It is difficult to remove makeup without disturbing the crust.
 Makeup can also contaminate the area, which is an open wound until it heals…you do not want an infection, it will take even longer to heal!
 Oily makeup removers can remove your protective crust very easily.
 So please avoid.

 Remember…When you look in the mirror after your makeup procedure it will seem like you have more makeup than you expected.
 The rest of the world may not think it looks nearly as dark and crazy as you do because they are used to seeing you with makeup on…(In most cases).
 And don’t listen to people when it is new and dark when they say (What have you done?)
 Most won’t even notice…they will just think you look great and ask you if you got your hair cut!!!!

 You are used to seeing yourself with no eyeliner or eyebrows when your face is clean.
 After your permanent makeup procedures this will become your new (No Makeup) look.
 For this reason many women come back wanting more…more…more…because they get used to it.
 Please trust my judgment when I tell you it is enough!!!
 You want your makeup to look natural and the colors to fade naturally.
 I understand I cannot make everyone happy.
 There are procedures I will not do, like lip color and thick “winged” eyeliner.
 Permanent makeup is meant to enhance your looks, but it is best done naturally so the colors can be adjusted and it looks good for years to come.

 Trendy is NOT good with permanent makeup.
-What you want now may NOT be what you want in 10 years, so keep it natural but strong enough to make a difference!
+What you want now may NOT be what you want in a few years, so keep it natural but strong enough to make a difference!